Stephen Smalley

+Biography

 Born in London in 1931, educated at Jesus College, Cambridge, and ordained in 1958, Stephen was a curate at St Paul's, Portman Square, and then Chaplain and later Acting Dean of Peterhouse, Cambridge.
 From 1960 to 1969 he was a lecturer at the University of Ibadan, Nigeria.
-He returned to the U.K. to become Lecturer and then Senior Lecturer at the University of Manchester from 1977 to 1986, and served at the same time as Warden of St Anselm Hall.
+He returned to the U.K. to become lecturer and then senior lecturer at the University of Manchester from 1977 to 1986, and served at the same time as Warden of St Anselm Hall.
 Before his elevation to the Deanery of Chester in 1987, Stephen was Canon Residentiary of Coventry Cathedral, where he was appointed Canon Precentor and latterly Vice Provost of the Cathedral.

 At Chester Cathedral, Dean Smalley oversaw a period of radical reform and renewal.
 Following the theme of Continuity and Change, he overhauled both the fabric and the liturgy of the city's famous medieval building to improve its appeal and accessibility for residents and visitors alike.
 Working closely with the Chapter, consultants and members of staff, he expanded and renovated the shop and Refectory restaurant, and opened a new Visitors’ Centre in the disused undercroft, while firmly maintaining an established free entry policy.
 During this period, visitor numbers increased to an all-time high of nearly one million.

 In 1992, to celebrate 900 years of worship and activity since the foundation of the Abbey of St Werburgh on the same site, the Dean launched ´Building for Tomorrow´, a city and countywide Appeal for funds to restore the Cathedral to its former glory, while making it fit for purpose in the new millennium.
 During this creative period Stephen also introduced a new Girls’ choir, designed colourful modern vestments, supported and took part in Chester's medieval cycle of Mystery Plays, and appeared on regional and national television, most notably in the BBC's flagship religious programme, Songs of Praise.